Skip to main content

 What Could Be Better

-• $429 tops the dorm headphone budget
+• $329 sits at the upper end of the dorm headphone budget

 • Battery trails Sennheiser by 36 hours